SPECIAL RUG CLEANING GUIDELINES

 7. SPROUTS

-Loose fibers, or sprouts, are a normal part of the break-in process of handmade rugs.
+Loose fibers, or sprouts, are a normal part of the break-in process of all rugs.
 To remove sprouts, use a small pair of scissors to snip them off even with the pile.
 Do not pull the fiber out, as this can cause a deterioration of the backing.